 Accuracy measures the overall prediction accuracy of the model, recall assesses the model's ability to detect true positive anomalies, and the F1-score balances precision and recall.
-AUC evaluates the model's performance at different thresholds, providing a comprehensive assessment.
-Through these evaluation metrics, we conducted a comprehensive and objective assessment of the proposed model's performance under different experimental conditions, supporting its reliability in practical applications.
+AUC evaluates the model's performance at different thresholds, providing a comprehensive performance assessment.
+Through these evaluation metrics, we conducted a comprehensive and objective assessment of the proposed model's performance under different experimental conditions, providing strong support for its reliability in practical applications.